Managing Safe Material Handling in Pharmaceutical Manufacturing

 2. Having Proper Ventilation and Lighting

 Safely storing hazardous materials requires careful attention to ventilation and lighting.
-Adequate ventilation helps to prevent the accumulation of harmful vapors, while proper lighting minimizes the chance of accidents.
+Adequate ventilation helps to prevent the accumulation of harmful vapours, while proper lighting minimises the chance of accidents.
 Employees should be aware of the location of emergency exits and fire extinguishers and should know how to safely handle hazardous materials.
 By taking these precautions, employers can help to create more secure manufacturing processes and a safer working environment.

 3. Cleaning & Maintenance of Storage and Manufacturing Areas

 Regular cleaning and maintenance of areas is crucial in ensuring the safe manufacture and handling of materials.
-Storage and manufacturing areas should be kept clean and free of debris and should be well-maintained with the proper components in place so that any potential hazards are identified and addressed quickly.
+Storage and manufacturing areas should be kept clean and free of debris and should be well-maintained with the proper components in place, so that any potential hazards are identified and addressed quickly.

 4. Providing Training to Employees On Safe Material Handling Procedures

 It is essential that employees are properly trained on how to handle materials safely.
 This includes understanding the hazards associated with each material and knowing the correct procedures and processes for handling them safely.

 Employees should also be trained in how to use the equipment properly, so that there is minimal risk of injury when moving materials around the facility.
 Refresher courses should be regularly undertaken to ensure staff are up to date on the latest policies, and machines should be serviced regularly.
 This also reduces the risk of damage to loads and surrounding factory infrastructure.